attribyte/wpdb/README.md

 * Create, select, update and delete users.
 * Optional user cache.
 * Insert, update and delete posts.
-* Posts may be inserted with a known `ID` or with it auto-generated.
+* Posts may be inserted with a known `ID` or auto-generated.
-* Select posts by id
+* Select posts by id.
-* Select posts by author
+* Select posts by author.
-* Select posts by "slug"
+* Select posts by "slug."
 * Select children for posts.
 * Select posts sorted by publish time, last modified (inefficient out-of-box), id.
 * Select posts associated with one or more taxonomy terms.